yinglu1985/smb_personal_assistant/README.md

 # Shamrock Day Spa Website

-A modern, responsive spa website inspired by Cloud9 Spa's design aesthetic.
-This website features a clean, professional layout perfect for day spas, wellness centers, and massage therapy businesses.
+A complete, modern spa website with **full-stack functionality** inspired by Cloud9 Spa's design aesthetic.
+This website features a clean, professional layout with a Python Flask backend for appointment booking, scheduling, and customer management.

+## 🎯 Complete Solution

+This is a **production-ready** spa website with both frontend and backend:
+- **Frontend**: Modern, responsive HTML/CSS/JavaScript
+- **Backend**: Python Flask REST API with database
+- **Features**: Appointment booking, scheduling, newsletter, contact forms

 ## 🌟 Features